-- You are able to use legacy sick, PTO, parental leave and/or short term disability (if applicable) to receive continuation of pay while you are on leave. - You must use all available accrued time off banks (legacy sick or PTO) prior to going on an unpaid leave status.
-However, if you have short term disability benefits (birth mother's only), you must use accrued time off banks for the waiting period before short term disability begins.
-After the waiting period when short term disability is in effect, no accrued time is deducted. - In case of FMLA/TMLA for delivery/bonding time, you may use legacy sick time for the period of time the birth mother is under a healthcare provider's care (which is generally 6-8 weeks depending on the type of delivery).
-Birth mothers who have short-term disability insurance, must use accrued time off banks or parental leave for the waiting period.
-While receiving short-term disability payments, no accrued time is deducted.
-At the end of short-term disability, the birth mother would then use their remaining accrued time off banks or parental leave if they choose not to use it during the waiting period.
-Legacy sick leave cannot be used after short-term disability or after 8 weeks after the birth.
-Parental leave must be used within 4 months after the date of birth.
-(Please keep in mind that spouses are not eligible for short term disability benefits). - After 6-8 weeks, for leave to bond with a well-child or other maternity leave where there is no serious medical condition, employees must use all available accrued time off banks.
-Legacy sick time cannot be used for this type of leave. - Once all your leave accruals have been exhausted, you will go into an unpaid leave status.
+- If you are taking FMLA leave because of the serious health condition of a family member, you must use all available accrued time off banks prior to going on an unpaid leave status. - In case of FMLA/TMLA for delivery/bonding time, you may use accrued sick or grandfathered sick time for the period of time under a healthcare provider's care (which is generally 6-8 weeks depending on the type of delivery).
+If you have short-term disability insurance, you must use accrued time off banks or parental leave for the waiting period.
+After the waiting period and short-term disability is in effect, no accrued time is deducted.
+At the end of short-term disability, you would then use your remaining accrued time off banks or parental leave if you choose not to use it during the waiting period.
+No sick or grandfathered sick leave accruals can be used after short-term disability.
+Parental leave must be used within 12 weeks after the date of birth.
+(Please keep in mind that spouses are not eligible for short-term disability benefits). - After 6-8 weeks, for leave to bond with a well-child or other maternity leave where there is no serious medical condition, employees must use all available accrued time off banks.
+Sick or grandfathered sick time cannot be used for this type of leave. - Once all your leave accruals have been exhausted, you will go into an unpaid leave status.